 Australia-Korea Journalist Exchange Program

-Apply for the Australia-Korea Journalism Exchange and you could be meeting diplomats, businesspeople, scientists, educators, journalists and others — plus touring the DMZ and sampling the kimchi — this September 18-26.
+Apply for the Australia-Korea Journalism Exchange and you could be meeting diplomats, business people, scientists, educators, journalists and others — plus touring the DMZ and attending the Korea Press Foundation Journalism Conference 2018 in Seoul — this October 23 – 30.

 The program, a joint initiative of The Walkley Foundation, the Australia Korea Foundation and the Korea Press Foundation, works to build relationships between our countries through experiences and education for reporters.

-With the AKF and KPF, the Walkley Foundation offers an opportunity for three Australian journalists to travel to Korea for a weeklong visit.
+With the AKF and KPF, the Walkley Foundation offers an opportunity for four Australian journalists to travel to Korea for a week long visit.

 This is a brilliant opportunity for driven Australian journalists to enjoy unique access to some of Korea’s key organisations and personalities, and build a wealth of contacts and story ideas.
 Successful applicants will have their airfares, accommodation and transfers covered, and will be uniquely placed to learn about Korean culture and bring Korean stories to Australia.

-Australian journalists from all media, formats and organisations, at least mid-career in experience and hungry to learn.
+In 2018 we are looking for Australian journalists from all media, formats and organisations, at least mid-career in experience with an interest in business or politics.
 Applicants with a clear vision of how to share a new knowledge of Korea – whether through stories, social media, or presenting talks or other events with the Walkley Foundation.
 We encourage applications from journalists with experience in business coverage or other matters relevant to Australia-Korea relations.

 How to apply